Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Rechenberg, I., 1978.
 Evolutionsstrategien.
 In Simulationsmethoden in der Medizin und Biologie (pp. 83-114).
 Springer, Berlin, Heidelberg. (*NOTE that this paper was not read directly by us since it was originally written in German.
 Here we add it owing to its historically significant contributions to EC.*)

+## Genetic Programming

+* Koza, J.R., 1992.
+Genetic programming: On the programming of computers by means of natural selection (Vol. 1).
+MIT Press.

 ## Ant Colony Optimization (ACO)

 * https://iridia.ulb.ac.be/~mdorigo/HomePageDorigo/    (This is the official homepage of ACO's inventor Marco Dorigo, which includes much information about ACO.)